six0four/ceng254/README.md

 [n12345678@apollo ~]$ sqlplus
 ```
 enter your username and password.
-next change your password by entering the following and following the prompts:
+next change your password (and record it) by entering the following and following the prompts:
 ```
 SQL> password
 ```